 According to the latest numbers from ABC and KRON4, two homes were destroyed and 50 were evacuated from the area due to the ongoing risks of damage.

 Meteorologists say it is still unclear whether the storm has hit its peak or will continue to wreak further damage.
 In total, parts of California are seeing 3 to 8 inches of rain a day while 30 million people from California to Arizona are under flood warning.

 50 homes in the town of Sausalito, California were evacuated after a mudslide struck homes and sent at least one sliding 75 yards down a hill on Feburary 14, 2019.
-No injuries were reported. pic.twitter.com/kMka1upbFhHow data gave me the edge with my luxury listingsToday’s affluent clientele expect you to have expert knowledge of the latest luxury industry data and trends READ MORE
+No injuries were reported. pic.twitter.com/kMka1upbFhServe your sphere with social mediaHere is the right balance to nurture your network, create new connections and grow your business READ MORE

 — China Daily (@ChinaDaily) February 15, 2019

 “A lot of rain out there this morning, so be careful out there,” Lori Burress, a Realtor in Arizona wrote on Facebook.

 “Stay away!”
 Cynthia Fleming, a Laguna Beach Realtor posted on Facebook, along with a video of flooded streets.